Reference Date: 18-August-2014

 Wheat import needs estimated around average levels

-Recovery from the civil war observed although challenges remain
+Recovery from the civil war observed although recent escalation of conflict is a concern

 Food and fuel subsidy reform is being considered by the Government

-The 2013 winter wheat and barley crops amounted to about 200 000 tonnes, similar to the previous year.
 The Libyan Government aims at gradually increasing cereal production by four fold to 800 000 tonnes by 2020 from their current levels of about 200 000 to 220 000 tonnes.
-Generally however, natural and environmental conditions limit Libya’s agricultural production potential.
+Generally, however, natural and environmental conditions limit Libya’s agricultural production potential.

-Libya is one of the most hydrocarbon dependent economies in the world.
+Libya is one of the most hydrocarbon dependent economies in the world, with oil revenue accounting for more than 80 percent of state revenues.
 Libyan oil production has recovered faster than expected following the conflict in 2011, although some problems persist from protests, attacks and electricity shortages.
 Challenges also remain in the areas of infrastructure and economic diversification.

 After a contraction in GDP in 2011 by almost 60 percent caused by the fall in oil production, the economy grew by over 92 percent in 2012 (year-on-year).
-A minor contraction of about 2 percent took place in 2013.
-Further minor contraction is expected in 2014 due to continuous political transition and volatile oil production.
+Continuous political transition and volatile oil production are expected to result in a contraction of about 4 percent in 2014.

-Inflation decreased from almost 16 percent in 2011 to about 3 percent in 2013 due to high subsidies, currency stability and suboptimal growth.
-A slight increase in inflation is expected in 2014 owing to increased public spending and consumer demand.
+Inflation decreased from almost 16 percent in 2011 to about 3 percent in 2014 due to high subsidies, currency stability and suboptimal growth.
 The unemployment rate – estimated at 26 percent as of end 2010 – is likely to remain unchanged in the short run.

 Food and fuel subsidy reform being considered